She Wouldn't Say Yes: Production

 The original working title for the film was Some Call It Love and was later changed to She Wouldn't Say Yes.
 Production for the film began on May 8, 1945, and went through July 14.
 1945.
 Rosalind Russell had previously worked with director Alexander Hall on several films including My Sister Eileen from 1942 and This Thing Called Love from 1940.

 Rosalind Russell was cast in the part of Dr. Susan Lane, an unmarried psychiatrist, happy to be single.
 Russell had a prolific film career with Metro-Goldwyn-Mayer starting in 1934, when she signed a seven-year contract with them.
-She had been nominated for an Academy Award three years earlier as Best Actress in a Leading Role for her part in My Sister Eileen.Lee Bowman played the part of Michael Kent, a cartoonist in the military that pens a comic strip, The Nixie, which encourages people to follow their impulses.
+She had been nominated for an Academy Award three years earlier as Best Actress in a Leading Role for her part in My Sister Eileen.Lee Bowman played the part of Michael Kent, a cartoonist in the military who pens a comic strip, The Nixie, which encourages people to follow their impulses.

 The release date of the film caused an anachronism in the plot: the traveling Kent character is en route to Japan, via San Francisco, and mentions at least three times he is "off to war"—but the war ended three months earlier.